 Read MoreWhen Funkadelic wanted to enhance its 1971 recording of “Fuzzy” Haskin’s song “Back In Our Minds,” the obvious choice was Detroit trombonist McKinely Jackson.

-Read MoreSo why has the Rico Rodriguez-style trombone on “Drifitng Along” gone unacknowledged?
-The reason remains unknown, however a name that frequently appears alongside Barnacle’s recording credits is trombonist Annie Whitehead, who made a career of playing British ska and jazz and was described by Beat International Magazine as “the Sly and Robbie of British brass, the woman everyone turns to when they want a class trombone player.”
+Read MoreSo why has this Rico Rodriguez-style trombone solo gone unacknowledged - who knows?
+But a name that frequently appears is Annie Whitehead, described by Beat International Magazine as “the Sly and Robbie of British brass, the woman everyone turns to when they want a class trombone player.”

 Read MoreJon Batiste’s “BOY HOOD” features two other New Orleans globetrotters: Trombone Shorty - a NOCCA classmate whose band, Orleans Avenue, included Batiste on its 2005 album, Orleans & Claiborne - and Grammy award-winning gospel pianist PJ Morton.